jburgy/jburgy.github.io/docs/_posts/2023-03-16-put-it-in-a-brandy-snifter.md

 [Dennis Allison](https://en.wikipedia.org/wiki/Dennis_Allison) wrote a technical specification for it.
 His design was based on an intermediate language (TBIL) to aid porting and [running light without overbyte](https://en.wikipedia.org/wiki/Dr._Dobb%27s_Journal).
+This makes for a very layered system, a bit [like an onion](https://troypress.com/the-tiny-basic-interpretive-language-il-and-onions/).
 As an interesting historical aside, the original [BASIC](https://en.wikipedia.org/wiki/BASIC) was designed by [John G. Kemeny](https://en.wikipedia.org/wiki/John_G._Kemeny) and [Thomas E. Kurtz](https://en.wikipedia.org/wiki/Thomas_E._Kurtz) who were both at